beamerboi/amazon-price-tracker/README.md

 1. you need to enable google 2 step authentication from here https://www.google.com/landing/2step/
 2. get your password from here https://myaccount.google.com/apppasswords. choose mail and windows pc

-copy the url in the URL section and you're free to go.
+copy an amazon product url in the URL section and you're free to go.